top of page

 Cheating vs What is Allowed

 When watching sprints in track meets, we all have seen athletes get away with movements prior to the gun that help facilitate a good reaction and movement up the track.
-This occurs because effectively overcoming inertia, in this case the body's tendency to stay at rest, is an important element of starting.
+This occurs because effectively overcoming inertia, in this case opposing the body's tendency to stay at rest, is an important element of starting.
 As I stated earlier, it is important to understand that some movements associated with leaning or rolling into the start, can be done legally during the establishment of the "set" position, and ideally is carried out in a way where the athlete is poised to be able to legally overcome inertia.
 Again, this video shows an athlete doing a falling start, and rolling into the start in this way is not allowed in a competition.
 The athlete, however, is to move his/her body in a similar way to get into a good standing start position.
-The challenge is to dynamically position the body parts to be coiled and poised to react and explode into the race without the body noticeably in motion.
+The challenge is to dynamically position the body parts to be coiled and poised to react and to explosively apply force to initiate movement up the track without the body noticeably in motion prior to the gun.

-When trying to be coiled while in a standing position, the knees likely will bend a bit more while becoming more crouched.
+When trying to lean into a good "set" position and attempting to be coiled while in a standing position, the hips and knees will likely bend a bit more while becoming more crouched with a hinging type of movement (see "hip hinge" below).
+I believe it is important to learn to do this without settling for a shift of the COM to the rear and downward.
 "Coiled" is referring to how a spring is compressed in the same way that the top to this Jack in the Box toy had to be closed before turning the handle to play the music.
 With practice the goal is to become better at being effective from that crouched position, and to continue onto a successful race.
 Although the front leg in the standing start stance will push off the hardest, along with the upper body and arm position, the position of the rear foot and shin of that leg can be important elements in helping provide balance and stability, ie; the feet are definitely spaced wider than in the falling start video above.
 I maintain that learning to start effectively from the standing start position will make it less likely that an athlete will need to depend on cheating when using blocks.
 The next section gives additional body position details.

 Standing Start Example Critique